-To demonstrate their capabilities and competencies, applicants must submit (1) a narrative description of their experience developing and delivering the types of services required, (2) a list of Children's Advocacy Centers previously or currently served, and (3) evidence supporting the organization's ability to determine membership criteria and to implement various accreditation processes.
+To demonstrate their capabilities and competencies, applicants must submit (1) a narrative description of their experience developing and delivering the types of services required; (2) a list of Children's Advocacy Centers currently served in this capacity; and (3) evidence supporting the organization's funding strategy and ability to manage a national grants program, including the possession of any required technology and equipment.
+If partner organizations will assist with project activities, Memoranda of Understanding from those organizations describing their roles in the project and any resources, tangible or intangible, that they will contribute should be attached to the application.